 As we are just getting started in our quest to visit all of the hotels in Pittsburgh, there are certainly more worth your time and consideration.

 The below map features nearly every hotel in the city of Pittsburgh and is continually updated as new properties open.
-To book, click the “more details” link in each post to be taken to the hotel's HotelsCombined listing (our preferred booking engine).
+To book, click the “more details” link in each post to be taken to the hotel's booking page.

 Airbnb in Pittsburgh